They Tried To Make Me a Punk

 I'm just taken with the new video from Halifax "gloom-pop" favourites Dog Day.
 The clip showcasing the album-opener "Pictures" just ticks all the right boxes for me: The band seems like they're having an absolute blast, they're playing in a serene rural setting, and the clip ends with just a sliver of existential horror.
 It's everything you could want.

 "Pictures" will feature on the band's new record Present, their first in seven years.
-It arrives this Friday, with Dog Day's husband and wife core of guitarist/vocalist Seth Smith and bassist/vocalist Nancy Urich backed by original Dog Day drummer KC Spidle (Diamondtown) and keyboardist Megumi Yoshida (Bad Vibrations, Not You).
+It arrives this Friday, with Dog Day's husband and wife core of guitarist/vocalist Seth Smith and bassist/vocalist Nancy Urich backed by original Dog Day drummer KC Spidle (Diamondtown) and keyboardist Megumi Yoshida (Bad Vibrations, ).
 The new tune follows "Hell On Earth" in previewing the 13-song record.

 Present will serve as the band's fifth overall full-length, following 2013's Fade Out.
 Since that album Smith and Ulrich have been working in film, notably writing, directing, and scoring the acclaimed 2017 horror film The Crescent.
 A sci-fi follow-up, titled Tin Can, is currently in post-production.
 Present, produced and mixed by Smith, will arrive via the band's fundog label.

 Aside from the new Dog Day LP, KC Spidle recently shared new music under the guise of Gemstones.
 The project finds the Dartmouth-based musician burning through the isolation tedium with five crunchy new garage rock tunes.
-Spidle recorded the fuzzed-out, low-fi set, titled Checking In Before I Check Out, in March and April during the early stage of the COVID lockdown.
+Spidle recorded the fuzzed-out, lo-fi set, titled Checking In Before I Check Out, in March and April during the early stage of the COVID lockdown.

 Siksika Nation punk quartet No More Moments have a second single online from their upcoming release Mill Grove High.
 You can check out "The Way It Is," the EP's closing track, at Bandcamp now.
 The record will be the first in four years from the Calgary-based, SoCal-influenced group.
 No More Moments recorded with Ian Dillon of Canadian Vinyl co-producing and mixing, and Daggermouth's Stu Mckillop mastering.